• Skip to primary navigation

 To Decorate Cookies as pictured:

-• Draw 2 circles using white royal icing to make snowman's body.
+• Pour icing in a piping bag and sniff off yo 1 mm thickness.
+Draw 2 circles using white royal icing to make snowman's body.

-• Fill the rest cookie with blue royal icing.
+• Fill the rest of the cookie with blue royal icing.
 Quickly top with sprinkles before icing starts drying.

-• Now fill snow man with a light coat of white icing and top with coconut.
-Make snowman's scarf with the leftover blue royal icing and stick those silver balls of sprinkles as buttons.
+• Now fill snow man with a light coat of white icing and top with shredded/desiccated coconut.
+Make snowman's scarf with the leftover blue royal icing and stick those silver rods and balls of sprinkles as hands and buttons.

 Notes